 - a fever

 How can I care for my child with gastroenteritis at home?

 If your child is over 6 months old and has mild gastro and is not dehydrated, you can care for them at home.
 The main treatment is to keep giving your child fluids.
 Whichever fluids your child is having, the important thing is to:

 - offer small amounts of fluid often rather than giving large amounts - aim for a quarter of a cup every 15 minutes or 1 teaspoon or 5 mls in a syringe every minute

 - keep offering your child fluids even if they are vomiting

 Types of fluids

-- if you are breastfeeding, continue to feed on demand; you may need to increase the frequency of feeds and give extra fluid
+- if you are breastfeeding, continue to feed on demand - you may need to feed more frequently and take extra fluid

 - if your child is on formula, continue to give them formula feeds